d4rken/myolib/README.md

 # myolib
-darken's Myo lib is an opensource Android library to communicate with Myo devices
+Android Myo library by darken is an opensource Android library to communicate with Myo devices

 # Quickstart
 ## Utilizing callbacks